 All students, faculty, and clients must follow University policies, procedures, and guidelines while hosting and/or attending events to best ensure the safety and enjoyment of all.
-Please review the University’s event policies and Event Services’s procedures and guidelines below before making an event reservation.
+Please review the University’s event policies, procedures and guidelines below before making an event reservation.

 University Policies & Related Law

 - 1103 University Space Utilization and Scheduling Policy

 - 1103 Procedures & Guidelines Manual

 - 1128 Amplified Sound Policy

 - 1140 Utilization of Facilities by General Public Policy

 - 2221 Background Investigations Policy

 - George Mason University’s Space Use Regulation, 8 VAC 35-31